rifaterdemsahin/assesment/formula/video_script.md

 **"Then, Upgrades.
 We don't do boring lectures.
 We install new parts.
 MLSecOps tires.
 AIOps suspension.
 Shiny and chrome."**

 **"This isn't random.
 It's engineering.
 The Assessment tells us what to Train.
-The Training gets the car ready to race."**
+The Training gets the car ready to race. *(looks at camera)* Yes, I rehearsed that.
+No, I won't apologize."**

 **🎨 Image Prompt (The Blueprint):** `A glowing blue holographic blueprint of a futuristic all-terrain vehicle, with parts labeled 'Assessment' (Engine), 'Training' (Tires), and 'Workshop' (Chassis), high-tech garage background, cyberpunk aesthetic.`